-Michelle Lee divorced her real life husband James Farantino during the shows early days.
-In the scene whereby her character Karen Fairgate took off her wedding ring at her husband Sid's grave, she was actually taking off her real wedding ring from her marriage to Farentino for the last time in order to make the scene appear more real.
+Michele Lee divorced her real-life husband James Farentino during the show's early days.
+In the scene where her character Karen Fairgate took off her wedding ring at her husband Sid's grave, she was actually taking off her real wedding ring from her marriage to Farentino for the last time, in order to make the scene appear more real.

-In 1985, Gary got a phone call telling him his brother Bobby (of Dallas) was dead.
-However, when the producers of Dallas decided to retcon Bobby's death the following year by making it all a dream that Pam Ewing had had, the producers of Knots Landing chose not to go along with its parent series in order to not confuse viewers.
-Bobby Ewing's "resurrection" therefore was never mentioned on Knots Landing and the series never associated itself with Dallas again.
+In 1985, Gary Ewing (Ted Shackelford) got a phone call telling him his brother Bobby (Patrick Duffy) was dead.
+However, when the producers of Dallas decided to retcon Bobby's death the following year, by making it all a dream that Pam Ewing had, the producers of Knots Landing chose not to go along with its parent series in order to not confuse viewers.
+Bobby Ewing's "resurrection" therefore was never mentioned on Knots Landing, and the series never associated itself with Dallas again.

-During the first few seasons, there was a certain amount of interplay between this show and Dallas (1978), from which it was a spin off.
-Gary and Val also both appeared in the final episode of "Dallas" in 1991 when an angel showed J.R. how different their lives would have been had J.R. never been born.
+During the first few seasons, there was a certain amount of interplay between this show and Dallas (1978), from which it was a spin-off.
+Gary (Ted Shackelford) and Val (Joan Van Ark) also both appeared in the final episode of Dallas in 1991, when an angel showed J.R.
+(Larry Hagman) how different their lives would have been, had J.R. never been born.

-Two cast members remained with the series from the first episode in 1979 until the final episode in 1993: Michele Lee and Ted Shackelford.
-Lee is the only actor to have appeared in all 344 episodes, which was a record for an actress on a prime-time drama at that time (though this has since been surpassed by S. Epatha Merkerson who appeared on Law & Order (1990) for 19 seasons and (at least) 391 episodes).
+Two cast members remained with the series from the first episode in 1979, until the final episode in 1993: Michele Lee and Ted Shackelford.
+Lee is the only actress to have appeared in all three hundred forty-four episodes, which was a record for an actress on a prime-time drama at that time [though this has since been surpassed by S. Epatha Merkerson, who appeared on Law & Order (1990) for seventeen seasons, and (at least) three hundred ninety-one episodes].
 Joan Van Ark appeared in every season of Knots Landing, but only in the final episode of the show's last season.

-Michelle Phillips first joined the series as scheming Anne Matheson in 1987 for a fixed number of episodes, but she was asked to reprise her role in 1989 after the departure of Donna Mills, the show's main villainess.
-When audiences felt that the character had become too sympathetic, the writers created Claudia Whitaker (played by Kathleen Noone) who was seen as a more devious Abby-like character, with whom Anne often battled.
+Michelle Phillips first joined the series as scheming Anne Matheson in 1987, for a fixed number of episodes, but she was asked to reprise her role in 1989 after the departure of Donna Mills (Abby Ewing), the show's main villainess.
+When audiences felt that the character had become too sympathetic, the writers created Claudia Whitaker (Kathleen Noone), who was seen as a more devious Abby-like character, with whom Anne often battled.

-Though it had outlasted all of its contemporaries (even Dallas (1978)) and was still in the top 40 ratings, the network and the producers mutually agreed that that the show's 14th season (1992-93) was to be its last as further budget cuts would have to be made should it have stayed on air for a 15th season.
-The producers and the network decided that less episodes would be produced (19) for the final season and all actors were required to be absent from at least some of the episodes to save money.
-However, Michele Lee offered to forgo her usual salary and film some episodes for actors union "scale pay".
-She therefore she became the only character to appear in all 344 episodes.
+Although it had outlasted all of its contemporaries (even Dallas (1978)) and was still in the top forty ratings, the network and the producers mutually agreed that that the show's fourteenth season (1992-93) was to be its last, as further budget cuts would have to be made, should it have stayed on the air for a fifteenth season.
+The producers and the network decided that less episodes would be produced (nineteen) for the final season, and all actors and actresses were required to be absent from at least some of the episodes to save money.
+However, Michele Lee offered to forgo her usual salary, and film some episodes for union scale pay.
+She therefore became the only actress to appear in all three hundred forty-four episodes.

 Joan Van Ark and Ted Shackelford were cast as a couple as a result of appearing together in an episode of Wonder Woman (1975) (though their characters were adversaries on that show, they had chemistry).

-After Lisa Hartman's character, Ciji Dunne, was killed off at the end of the '82-'83 season, the show was flooded with letters from viewers who wanted Lisa Hartman brought back to the show.
-They brought her back the following season as a Ciji lookalike named Cathy Geary.
+After Lisa Hartman-Black's character, Ciji Dunne, was killed off at the end of the '82-'83 season, the show was flooded with letters from viewers who wanted Lisa Hartman brought back to the show.
+They brought her back the following season as a Ciji look-a-like named Cathy Geary.

-At the beginning of the fifth all the way through the thirteenth season, Gary Ewing's character (played by Ted Shackelford) owned a ranch called, Westfork.
-In real-life, the ranch where Shackelford's character lived is called: Sandstone Horse Sales, a place for horse racing and breeding located in Thousand Oaks, California.
+From the fifth through the thirteenth season, Gary Ewing (Ted Shackelford) owned a ranch called Westfork.
+In real-life, the ranch is called Sandstone Horse Sales.
+It is a place for horse racing and breeding, located in Thousand Oaks, California.

-After Don Murray's departure from the show, the producers of the show wanted Michele Lee's character to remain single for a year, which she did, then, the producers hired Kevin Dobson to play her second husband on the show, and stayed on 'Knots Landing,' until cancelation.
+After Don Murray's departure from the show, the producers of the show wanted Michele Lee's character to remain single for a year, which she did.
+The producers then hired Kevin Dobson to play her eventual second husband on the show.
+He remained until the series was cancelled.